Stunner is a luxurious anti-inflammatory formula designed with ingredients shown to support a healthy skin and coat while maintaining hydration.

 SERVING: One month supply powdered supplement.
 Give once daily.
 For optimal results, Stunner should be taken daily for at least 6-8 weeks.

 *Free Shipping on all orders

-True power comes from within.
-STUNNER is rich in nootropic and adaptogenic properties designed to help canines feel as good as they look.
+Hey there, good lookin’.
+Stunner is rich in uplifting nootropics and balancing adaptogens designed to help canines feel as nice as they look.
 Strutting on four legs never looked this great.

 100% all-natural, human-grade skin and coat boosting goodness